-Candidates will be marked by an official RSL Awards examiner in exactly the same way that they would be in a face to face exam.
+Candidates will be marked by an official AMEB Rockschool examiner in exactly the same way that they would be in a face to face exam.
 Additionally, the examiner will record a short video message to candidates that delivers feedback on the exam performance on top of the usual marksheet feedback.

-Just like with Performance Certificates, candidates can choose to play all five pieces from the Rockschool Graded Book repertoire, or choose to record up to three Free Choice Pieces from the following sources:
+Just like with Performance Certificates, candidates can choose to play all five pieces from the Rockschool Grade Book repertoire, or choose to record up to three Free Choice Pieces from the following sources:

-Their own composition
+- Their own composition - Songs in the public domain, including hits from the charts.
+For example, a song by their favourite band or artist

-- Songs in the public domain, including hits from the charts.
-For example, a song by their favourite band or artist - Pieces from other exam boards - A piece from our Rockschool Classics series
+- Pieces from other exam boards - Pieces from our Vocal wider repertoire pieces